skrattaren/apf.rst/apf.rst

 word.
 I don't want to have to explain why "`Equal Rites`_" is a funny title.

-The Apf In Other Formats
+The APF In Other Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Currently, the APF is available in three main formats: as a text file, as a